nfogh/vscode-private-extension-manager/extension/README.md

 `vsce package` in a [`prepublishOnly` script](https://docs.npmjs.com/misc/scripts) to ensure that your NPM packages always contain an up-to-date extension package.

-Note that when Private Extension Manager displays the details for an extension, it will unpack the latest version of the NPM package to read its README and CHANGELOG files, but it will not unpack the .vsix file.
+Note that when Private Extension Marketplace displays the details for an extension, it will unpack the latest version of the NPM package to read its README and CHANGELOG files, but it will not unpack the .vsix file.
 If your extension has an icon, ensure that it is either accessible via HTTPS or included directly in your